 Los Glaciares National Park

 This park in Santa Cruz, Argentina is a federally protected area spanning a total of 726,927 hectares in land area.
-This is therefore the largest national park in Argentina.
+It is the largest national park in Argentina.
 It is also one of the UNESCO World Heritage Sites in Argentina.

 Peninsula Valdes (1999)